Features

 ### [Color Key](/nobe-omniscope/features/color-key.md)

-Isolate a range of colours in the input signal using HSV or RGB mode.
+Isolate a range of colors in the input signal using HSV or RGB mode.
 Pixels outside the selected range are displayed as black in the Source Signal viewer.